Twin Cities, Gemini

-Sighing, the information broker selected a domino from the pile and with careful precision balanced it upright on his table.
+Sighing, Astante selected a domino from the pile and placed it upright on his table.

-It started off with an interesting woman dropping by his office without appointment and requesting information on a renowned mercenary group that operated in the south-eastern countries of Signum.
-In exchange for this information, she offered him a large suitcase full of currency from different countries.
+The tipping had started with an interesting woman dropping by his office without appointment.
+She had requested information on a renowned mercenary group that operated in the south-eastern countries of Signum; and, in exchange for this information, she had offered him a large suitcase full of currency from different countries.
 Usually, he’d ask people for a piece of information as well, but she was so entertaining that he let her go with just that.

-Astante had a scheduled appointment right after that with a young man who wanted information on the schedules of the leaders of a certain group.
+Another appointment had followed right after that with a young man who wanted information on the schedules of the leaders of a certain group.
 The young man claimed that he wanted an audience with the Foxmans for a job application and was tired of queuing for weeks for them.
 A terrible lie.
-So terrible, that Astante decided to go right along with it.
+So terrible, that Astante had decided to go right along with it.

 The Foxman brothers were a small crime organization that had a reasonable amount of power in the city due to their control over the city’s docks.
-There were three of them all together with the eldest Allen serving as the main head.
+There were three of them with the eldest Allen serving as the main head.
 They dealt in shipping all types of black-market goods in and out of the city and had a friendly business relationship with the Romano Family of the east side.
 At the end of each week, the three brothers would come together for a round of cards at the Rosario Round, a casino that served as one of their money-laundering fronts.

-In exchange for this information regarding the brothers, the broker requested information about the changing relations occurring between the Campana Family of the west side of the city and the Romano Family from the liar.
-As usual, his lying patron was startled at his request but begrudgingly gave it when he learned that he wouldn’t receive the information he wanted unless he gave some himself.
-That was the art of brokering, after all.
+In exchange for this information regarding the brothers, the broker had requested information about the changing relations between the Campana Family of the west side of the city and the Romano Family.
+As usual, Astante’s lying patron was startled at his request but begrudgingly gave it when he learned that he wouldn’t receive the information he wanted unless he gave some himself.
+That was the art of brokering.